Khushwanthkumar/shopping-cart/README.md

 To retrieve information using the admin APIs, make a GET request to the respective endpoint.
 For example, to retrieve the count of items purchased, make a GET request to `/admin/items_count`.

-Note: The admin APIs are protected and can only be accessed by authorized users.
+Note: The admin APIs are protected and can only be accessed by authorized users in real-life sceanrio you can implement the jwt authorization at the end of main.py for implementation by updating the keys.

 ## Conclusion